marioy47/blog-site/posts/js-functional-programming-intro/index.md

 import ReactDOM from "react-dom"

 const HelloWorld = () => {
+  const [msg, setMsg] = useState("Hello World");
   return (
     <div className="container">
-      <h1>Hello World</h1>
+      <h1>{setMsg}</h1>
     </div>
   )
 }
 ReactDOM.render(<HelloWorld />, document.getElementById("root"))
 ```

 Right of the bat, you can see that the code is very declarative.
-You see right away what it should output with out analyzing step by step how it does it.
+It's very obvious what it should be outputted with out analyzing step by step how it does it.

 And to top it, since React introduced hooks in version 16, they did added a _declarative_ way to manage state in the framework (I know is not a framework but it almost is).

 So if you are a React developer, you should have a good grasp of functional programming.
 It not only allow you to understand the code better, but it will make you code better at the end.

-On part 2 of this mini series I'll be going over composition and currying a little deeper so you can start using them in your programs.
+[On part 2 of this mini series](/js-functional-programming-concepts) I'll be going over composition and currying a little deeper so you can start using them in your programs.

 Finally, you can browse the code in this blog on [this GitHub repo](https://github.com/marioy47/js-functional-programming)